All Articles / The Truth About the Working From Home Tax in the UK

 The Deutsche Bank proposal: A 5% working from home tax

 Back in 2020, a team of economists at Deutsche Bank proposed a controversial idea: people who regularly work from home (outside of lockdowns) should pay a 5% daily tax.
 They argued that this would raise billions that could then be redistributed to lower-paid workers in roles that can’t be done remotely.
+With more companies now embracing hybrid setups, the strategists believe that remote workers should pay a tax for the privilege.

 The suggested tax would apply to employees choosing to work from home rather than being required to.
 The rationale?
 Remote workers save on commuting, lunches, and office clothes — so, they argued, the tax wouldn’t leave them worse off.